-12.19 Parking Standards
+12.25 Parking Standards

 Review and update the County's off-street and on-street parking standards in order to reflect current conditions and requirements.
-Consider the needs of each individual land use, the potential for joint use of parking areas, fees in lieu of parking, spaces for smaller cars, and parking management strategies.
+Consider the needs of each individual land use, the potential for joint use of parking areas, fees in lieu of parking, spaces for smaller cars, and parking management strategies that support project needs while reducing an overabundance of surface parking to the detriment of other categories of transportation users or other land uses.

-12.20 Funding for Road Maintenance
+12.26 Funding for Road Maintenance